rejunity/tinyqv-byte-peripheral-ay8913/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-# Your project title
+# AY-3-819x

-Author: Your Name
+Author: ReJ aka Renaldas Zioma

 Peripheral index: nn

 ## What it does

-Explain what your peripheral does and how it works
+TODO: Explain what your peripheral does and how it works

 ## Register map

-Document the registers that are used to interact with your peripheral
+TODO: Document the registers that are used to interact with your peripheral

 | Address | Name  | Access | Description                                                         |
 |---------|-------|--------|---------------------------------------------------------------------|